Lecture Notes on Quantum Many-Body Theory: A Pedagogical Introduction: Bogoljubov's bosonic transformations

 \section{Bogoljubov's bosonic transformations}

-Here, we derive the transformations necessary to diagonalize the bosonic Hamiltonian $\eqref{eq: sviluppoquadraticoHamiltonianabosoniconinterazioni}$, commonly known as the Bogoljubov bosonic transformations.
-Given that the operators involved obey bosonic commutation relations, we can make use of the bosonic algebra and exploit the Jacobi identity $\eqref{eq: Jacobiidentity}$, and we have
+Here, we derive the transformations necessary to diagonalize the bosonic Hamiltonian $\eqref{eq: hamiltonianadiBogoljubov}$, commonly known as the Bogoljubov bosonic transformations.
+We can make use of the bosonic algebra and exploit the Jacobi identity $\eqref{eq: Jacobiidentity}$, and we have

 and